 And now the real fun begins.
 You are hereby challenged to find as many of the computer scientists featured in these photos as possible.
-To prove that you found someone, take a photo of yourself posing with the computer scientist.
-Upload your photos (i.e., the photos you took, not the ones that you recovered) to a non-private album somewhere (e.g., Facebook, Imgur, etc.), then email your album's URL to heads@cs50.net4 by noon on Mon 11/4!
+To prove that you found someone, take a photo of yourself posing (anywhere) with the computer scientist (in such a way that he or she is aware of the photo and not just in the background).
+If a photo contains multiple computer scientists, you're welcome to pose with each of them separately.
+Upload your photos (i.e., the photos you took, not the ones that you recovered) to a non-private album somewhere (e.g., Dropbox, Imgur, etc.), then email your album's URL to heads@cs50.harvard.edu4 by noon on Wed 10/22!